Ski90Moo/OpenStudio_Measures_HEPLLC/lib/measures/replace_chiller_with_air_source_heat_pumps/README.md

 - Identifies the condenser water loop by finding a `CoolingTower:SingleSpeed` component and removes the entire loop
 - Locates the `Chiller:Electric:EIR` object on the chilled water loop and replaces it with a `HeatPump:PlantLoop:EIR:Cooling` object
-- Finds the `Boiler:HotWater` on the heating water loop and adds a `HeatPump:PlantLoop:EIR:Heating` object in parallel
+- Finds the `Boiler:HotWater` on the heating water loop and adds a `HeatPump:PlantLoop:EIR:Heating` object in series

 The heat pumps are configured with:
 - Air-cooled condenser type